cl7/Sakura-Fly/README.md

 ## Rule

-Keep paper plane on the screen and hit sakura flowers to score, it may feel tough at first.
+Tap to keep paper plane on screen and hit sakura flowers to score, it may feel tough at first.

 ## Demo